 You can use pipe cleaners for about 100 different things—seriously, this article offers that many ideas.
 Our favorite: pencil grippers.

 These should be a staple for your art area.
 Students can use them to make rainbows, bunny tails, or just about anything else.
 Have students draw a picture and then fill it in with these pom-poms.
-Another hack: Put them on the ends of dry-erase markers to use as mini-erasers!
+Another hack: Put them on the ends of dry-erase markers, like you see here, to use as mini-erasers!

 They’re good for repetition and for learning shapes and patterns.
 Another idea is to use them for journaling.
 Let students outline an object in their journal and then challenge them to write about it.